lee-zhg/dashboard/README.md

 # Building a dashboard within IBM Cloud

-In this tutorial, you learn how to build dashboard with IBM Cloud services.
+In this code pattern, you learn how to build dashboard with IBM Cloud services.
 There are many ways to develop a dashboard.
-This tutorial adds one more option to your collection.
+This code pattern adds one more option to your collection.

-For optimal performance, all required data for the dashboard resides in a single DB2 database, an instance of DB2 Warehouse in IBM Cloud.
+For optimal performance, all required data for the dashboard resides in a single DB2 database, an instance of DB2 Warehouse (formally dashDB) in IBM Cloud.
 At the time of this writing, the dashboard component of Watson Studio is limited to the following data sources.
 * CSV files
 * Connection to Db2 Warehouse on Cloud
 * Connection to Compose for PostgreSQL